VillePuuska/todo-app-cli/README.md

 - started work timestamp,
 - finished timestamp.

-The list is saved to and read from a .json file.
-You can have multiple files for different todo-lists.
+A todo-list is saved to and read from a .json file.
+Your todo-lists are called projects.
+You have a single .json file for each project and of course can have multiple projects.

 ## Usage